 The Empowerment Model: Developing a ‘Space for Self’

-Throughout our 31 years of working with women who have experienced sexual violence, we have developed an integrative model of therapy as best practice in addressing the many impacts of trauma which survivors are living with.
+Throughout our over 30 years of working with women who have experienced sexual violence, we have developed an integrative model of therapy as best practice in addressing the many impacts of trauma which survivors are living with.
 This model is embedded within our whole organisation, threaded throughout each specialist support service we provide, ultimately informing our ethos and practice around working with sexual violence.

 First of all, our model incorporates a feminist viewpoint.
 This recognises that violence against women and girls is a global and social issue, where women disproportionately experience all manner of sexual violence, abuse, harassment and marginalisation, rooted in gender inequality and living in a world where men as a whole have access to more political, economic and social power.